 - Have parents who have severe mental health problems, criminal behavior or substance abuse that impairs their parenting

-- Have prolonged separation from parents or other caregivers due to hospitalization
+- Have prolonged separation from parents or other caregivers due to repeated out-of-home placement, hospitalization or death of a primary caregiver

 However, most children who are severely neglected don't develop reactive attachment disorder.

-Without treatment, reactive attachment disorder can continue for several years and may have lifelong consequences.
+Without proper treatment, reactive attachment disorder can continue for several years and may have lifelong consequences.
+These can include problems with relationships, social interactions, mental and physical health, behavior, intellectual development, and substance abuse.

 While it's not known with certainty if reactive attachment disorder can be prevented, there may be ways to reduce the risk of its development.
 Infants and young children need a stable, caring environment and their basic emotional and physical needs must be consistently met.
 The following parenting suggestions may help.